Close Menu

 Because the wind farm the researchers studied is not far from the East China Sea, Hu said the wind turbines there face icing conditions more like those in Texas than in Iowa.
 Iowa wind farms are exposed to colder, drier winter conditions; when winter cold drops to Texas, wind farms there are exposed to more moisture because of the nearby Gulf of Mexico.

-Measuring the ice
+Measuring the Ice

 As part of their field work, the researchers used drones to take photos of 50-meter-long turbine blades after exposure to up to 30 hours of icy winter conditions, including freezing rain, freezing drizzle, wet snow, and freezing fog.

-The photographs allowed detailed measurement and analyses of how and where ice was collected on the turbine blades.
+The photographs allowed detailed measurement and analysis of how and where ice was collected on the turbine blades.
 Hu said the photos also allowed researchers to compare natural icing to laboratory icing and largely validated their experimental findings, theories, and predictions.

 The photos showed, “While ice accreted over entire blade spans, more ice was found to accrete on outboard blades with the ice thickness reaching up to 0.3 meters (nearly 1 foot) near the blade tips,” the researchers wrote in a paper recently published online by the journal Renewable Energy.
 (See sidebar for the full research team.)